 Outdoor cooking is allowed year-round in all communities and is not subject to open burning limits.

 With specific approval from MassDEP, local fire departments may also stage outdoor fires for purposes of fire prevention or protection research and training

 Fire pits have become popular in recent years.
-But unless they are being used primarily for cooking, they are technically subject to the MassDEP open burning regulation.
+But unless they are being used for cooking, they are subject to the MassDEP open burning regulation.
 If you do use a fire pit for cooking, the fire must be:

 Remember to burn only clean, dry firewood.
 This will minimize the amount of smoke leaving your property and affecting neighbors.
 You may not burn trash, refuse or similar materials.

 Some cities and towns regulate, limit or prohibit the use of chimineas, fire pits and outdoor fireplaces.
 To find out if your community has specific requirements, contact your local fire department.